selsamman/proxily-react-todo/README.md

     );
 }
 ```
-In order to simplify the getting and setting of each style property **useObservable** is used to create a "getter", and a "setter" function for each property.
+In order to simplify the getting and setting of each style property **useObservableProp** is used to create a "getter", and a "setter" function for each property.
 This helper will take the last property referenced, e.g., the one passed as an argument, and automatically create a function that will set its value.
 This avoids having to create numerous setters or having to modify the state directly in the component code.
 The ***activeProp*** just selects the current form group and expands the details.
 Here useState is perfectly appropriate since this is only needed locally.